LyhourChhen/BlogsAPI_with_GraphQL/README.md

-## Prisma with GraphQL
+## BlogAPI built with GraphQL

--   In order to run this file `docker-compose up -d && prisma deploy`
+--
+Build the basic BlogAPI with graphQL.